 Meet the Worms: Learn how earthworms recycle food waste into a valuable resource for soil and plants, and why this is an important step in keeping our planet clean.

 5 Hearts, No Eyes, & a Happy Home: Worms are different from us in so many ways - and yet, they share many of the same basic needs.
-Explore a worm’s anatomy and how each unique trait can be provided for while making their home.
+Explore a worm’s anatomy and how their unique traits can be provided for while making their home.

 Go for the (Black) Gold: Worms transform our “waste” back into dark, rich soil.
 We’ll discuss harvesting this black gold for the garden and how to troubleshoot common problems along the way.

 To schedule FREE presentations for your unincorporated San Diego County school, contact Nam at email@example.com | (760) 436-7986 x709

 Eco-Literacy Programs for Underserved Schools

 Through generous funding from the Qualcomm Foundation, Solana Center is offering FREE programs on composting and other conservation topics to underserved schools throughout the San Diego region.
 If you are interested, please contact Allie to see if your school qualifies: firstname.lastname@example.org | (760) 436-7986 x711

 Waste Diversion in Schools

 The goal of our waste diversion school program is to work with school district stakeholders to create a lunch waste sorting program in order to significantly reduce the amount of waste being taken to the landfill.